- What Are Ketone Bodies (Ketones)?

 Many low-quality supplements use artificial sweeteners that can negatively impact your health.
-That’s why I recommend to stick with products that use monk fruit extract or stevia as sweeteners.
+That’s why I recommend sticking with products that use monk fruit extract or stevia as sweeteners.

 Exogenous ketones can be a beneficial tool to support your ketogenic journey.
 Just don’t forget that high-quality supplements are meant to supplement an otherwise healthy dietary lifestyle — as opposed to enabling you to take shortcuts.

-I’ve used ketone supplements when I first started on a ketogenic paleo diet to help lessen the symptoms of the keto flu and I would do it again.
-Now that I’ve been on keto for several months, I usually don’t use ketone supplements, unless I’m testing new products for my blog.
+I used ketone supplements when I first started on a ketogenic paleo diet to help lessen the symptoms of the keto flu, and I would do it again.
+After I had been on keto for several months, I stopped using ketone supplements (except for testing new products to review).